After learning these scientifically-proven Jade Plant Benefits, you’ll find out that growing it indoors can make you healthy & wealthy.

 2. It Increases Humidity

 Low relative humidity in indoor air can affect your health and beauty.
-Dry skin, flaky lips, itchy throat, static electricity, cold & flu, allergies are some of the symptoms.
+Dry skin, flaky lips, itchy throat, static electricity, cold & flu, and allergies are some of the symptoms.
 Moreover, infectious bacteria and viruses can survive for long in dry air.
 Humidifiers are the best product to increase indoor humidity, but houseplants do have their share–Pothos, peace lily, spider plant, jade plant, and philodendron are best for this purpose.

 - Low humidity issues arise in winter, due to cold air, your heater also lowers the humidity.
-In summers, especially in hot climates, air conditioners contribute to reducing the relative humidity from the air, which is why some people have a headache in AC air.
+In summers, especially in hot climates, air conditioners contribute to reducing the relative humidity of the air, which is why some people have a headache in AC air.